-Anyone can get help from us to assess their social care needs and then plan their social care support.
-This can be support provided while living in your own home, or social care support provided from a residential or nursing home.
+Anyone can get help from us to assess their social care needs and plan their social care support.
+Support can be provided for living in your own home or social care support from a residential or nursing home.

 Our Welfare Benefits Officers provide information and support about welfare benefits and payment of contributions to people who have had a social care assessment.